 “And that’s enough for four days?”

-It seemed impossible that ice could last so long in the heat.
-The bars were fabricated in the town of Beberibe, about 20 miles away, and brought to the village every Monday morning for the fishermen.
-Even if the jangadeiros wanted to make ice in Prainha, they couldn’t.
-Despite the promises made by all the candidates at election time, Prainha was a village with no electricity.
+It seemed impossible that ice would last so long in the equatorial heat.
+The bars were fabricated in the town of Beberibe, about twenty miles away, and brought to the village every Monday morning for the fishermen.
+Even if the jangadeiros wanted to make their own ice, they couldn’t.
+Despite the promises made by the candidates at each election cycle, Prainha was a village without electricity.

 “Where should I put this?”
 I asked, holding up my backpack.

-In the pack I had a change of clothes (t-shirt and shorts), a toothbrush and floss (don’t leave home without it), my camera (double wrapped in plastic), a roll of toilet paper (wishful thinking), and three tubes of gooey sunblock (SPF 30).
+In the pack I had a change of clothes (T-shirt and shorts), a toothbrush, paste and floss (don’t leave home without it), my camera (double wrapped in plastic), a roll of toilet paper (wishful thinking), and three tubes of sticky sunblock (SPF 30).
 With skin like mine, high SPF is my BFF.

-I stepped onto the deck and knelt beside the escotilha, a square opening framed with a coaming to keep out water.
+I stepped onto the deck and knelt beside the escotilha, a square hole in the planking, framed with an elevated coaming to keep out water.
 Lowering the pack through the hatch, I followed it down with my head and shoulders.
-This was the first time I had seen a jangada’s hold and it was even smaller than I’d imagined.
-It was also extremely dark and humid, and reeked with a salty bouquet of tannins, seaweed, rotting fish, and more than one strain of tropical mold.
+This was my first time inside a jangada’s hold and it was even smaller than I’d imagined.
+It was also dark and humid, and reeked of brine, rotting seaweed, dead fish, and more than one strain of tropical mold.
 Struggling to see while gulping for air, it struck me that this would be my “bedroom” for the next few nights.
-Not wanting to linger, which didn’t bode well for the future, I found a spot for the pack and quickly backed out.
+Not wanting to linger any longer than necessary, which didn’t bode well for the future, I dropped my pack and quickly backed out.

-The seams of a jangada’s planking are driven with cotton and payed with a homemade putty made from flaxseed oil and lime powder.
-3M has yet to break into the artisanal marine market.
+The seams of a jangada’s planking are driven with cotton and payed with a homemade putty made from flax-seed oil and lime powder.
+3M has yet to crack the artisanal marine market.

 Few things are more ancient looking than a jangada’s anchor.
-Called a fateixa, the anchor is a large stone, or chunk of concrete, held in a birdcage of branches.
-The fateixas (a jangada usually has two anchors) are secured to each side of the tabernacle frame when sailing.
+Called a fateixa, it is simply a large stone, or chunk of concrete, bound by a birdcage of branches.
+The anchors (a jangada do alto normally carries two of them) are secured to each side of the tabernacle frame when sailing so they don’t bang about.
 João ignored me while he made them fast.
 I didn’t feel snubbed.
-After a week on the beach, I was getting used to being either gawked at or ignored by the villagers.
-And it allowed me to take a closer look at him.
+After a week in the village I was getting used to being either gawked at or ignored completely.
+It allowed me to take a closer look at him.

 He was Portuguese Brazilian, with a touch of Indian, and appeared to be about fifty years old, plus or minus a handful of years.
 Making him look older was a short beard, more gray than black, and his leathery skin broiled by the sun.
-Shaving off the years was the energy he had for his task, his quick hands tugging decisively on the line as he made his knots.
+Shaving off time was the energy he had for his task, his hands quickly tugging on the line as he made his knots.
 He was shorter than Mamede by a couple of inches but had extra long arms that were covered with dark hair.
-The image on his t-shirt was faded but still legible: a blond surfer riding the face of a huge wave.
-“ON THE LINE!” the caption shouted in English.
-For a fleeting moment I saw myself on that same wave, but I was shouting something altogether different.
+The image on his T-shirt was faded but still legible: a blond surfer screaming down the face of a monster wave.
+“ON THE LINE,” the caption read in English.
+For a fleeting moment I saw myself riding that same wave, though I was screaming something altogether different.

-While he worked, João muttered to himself as if reciting from a manual.
+While he worked he muttered to himself as if reciting from a manual.
 He must have realized I was watching him because he stopped suddenly and raised his head.
-Locking his eyes on mine, he switched on a grin and called over the deck, “You are coming with us!”
+Locking his eyes to mine he switched on a grin and called over the deck, “You are coming with us.”

-I didn’t understand him at first — he spoke quickly, with a strong north-eastern accent.
-“O que?”
-I asked.
-What?
+I didn’t understand him at first.
+He spoke quickly, with a strong north-eastern accent I was not yet familiar with.

-“Oh, yes—yes!”
-I nodded my head and grinned — like an idiot.
+“Oh, yes—yes,” I nodded back and grinned — like an idiot.

 We continued staring at each other, our respective grins frozen on our kissers.

-“É MUITO LONGE!” he then repeated, just to make sure I got it.
+“É MUITO LONGE,” he said again, just to make sure I got it.

-“Yes – yes, it is,” I shot back, feeling even more unsettled.
+“Yes it is,” I shot back, feeling more than a little unsettled.

-Middle child that I am, I have this unfortunate tendency of wanting to please people.
-I could see it wasn’t working with João.
+I like to think I’m an easy going guy.
+I try to get along with others and am a firm believer in the golden rule.
+Some people are harder to reach, and some, though not many in my experience, would rather be left alone.
+I had no idea where João fell on this spectrum but I knew one thing for certain: for the next few days we would be stuck with each other.
 He was frowning now, his small, intelligent eyes sizing me up.
-Reaching their conclusion rather quickly, the eyes dropped down again to focus on the work at hand.
-Our brief conversation was over and I stood there awkwardly, not knowing what to do.
-It is always important, I believe, to get off on the right foot with someone you will be sharing a raft with at sea.
+Reaching their conclusion rather quickly, the eyes dropped down to focus on the task at hand.
+Our brief conversation was over and I stood there awkwardly, not really knowing what to do.
+It’s always good, I’ve found, to get off on the right foot with someone you’ll be sharing a raft with at sea.